We use cookies on this site to enhance your user experience. Do You agree?

 • on the website of the Ministry of Science and Higher Education,

-• in English on the website of the European Commission on the European portal for mobile researchers dedicated to researchers’ vacancies (EURAXESS).
+• in English on the European Commission website, which is the European portal for mobile researchers dedicated to researchers’ vacancies (EURAXESS).

 The appointment and composition of competition committees

-1. The competition committee and its chairperson shall be appointed by:
+1. The competition committee and its chairperson shall be appointed:

-• in competitions announced by the dean of the faculty or the head of the university-wide organisational unit – the dean or the head of the university-wide organisational unit after consultation with the faculty council or the council of the university-wide organisational unit if a council has been established in the unit;
+• in competitions announced by the dean of a faculty or the head of a university-wide organisational unit – by the dean or the head of a university-wide organisational unit after consultation with the faculty council or the council of the university-wide organisational unit if a council has been established in the unit;

-• in competitions announced by the Rector – the Rector, with the stipulation that the Dean of the faculty or the Head of the university-wide organisational unit may nominate candidates for this commission.
+• in competitions announced by the Rector – by the Rector; however, the dean of a faculty or the head of a university-wide organisational unit may nominate candidates for this committee.

-2. A competition committee may be either a permanent committee – appointed for the term of office of the dean of the faculty or the term of office of the head of a university-wide organisational unit, or an ad hoc committee – appointed to conduct and settle a specific competition or competitions;
+2. A competition committee may be either a standing committee – appointed for the term of office of the dean of a faculty or the term of office of the head of a university-wide organisational unit, or an ad hoc committee – appointed to conduct and settle a specific competition or competitions;

-3. The committee shall be composed of at least five persons, at least 20% of whom shall be persons from outside the faculty or the university-wide organisational unit and, in the case of a competition for a position in the research and research and teaching staff group, additionally at least 20% of the committee shall be persons indicated by the research council of the discipline which is appropriate in respect of the academic discipline in which the academic staff member is to conduct research.
-Where more than one discipline is specified, the relevant academic board shall indicate one person for each discipline.
+3. The committee shall be composed of at least five persons, at least 20% of whom shall be persons from outside the faculty or the university-wide organisational unit and, in the case of a competition for a position in the research employment group or research and teaching employment group; additionally, at least 20% of the committee shall be persons indicated by the academic council of the academic discipline which is relevant for the academic discipline in which the academic teacher is to conduct research.
+If more than one discipline is specified, the relevant academic council shall indicate one person for each discipline.

 4. The chairperson of the competition committee shall exclude a committee member who: